 - B.4 The following terms are also defined in the Privacy Act: 'small business operator' (s 6D), 'registered political party' (s 6(1)) and 'State or Territory authority' (s 6C). - B.5 In general, a small business operator is an individual (including a sole trader), body corporate, partnership, unincorporated association or trust that has an annual turnover of \$3,000,000 or less for a financial year, unless an exception applies (s 6D).
 If an exception applies this kind of business may be an organisation.
-The exceptions include businesses that: - provide a health service and hold health information other than in an employee record - disclose personal information about another individual for a benefit, service or advantage, or provide a benefit, service or advantage to collect personal information about another individual from anyone else, unless they do so with the consent of the individual or are required or authorised by or under legislation to do so - are contracted service providers for a Commonwealth contract (s 6D(4)) - B.6 Following are two examples of how the second exception may apply: - An example of an entity that discloses personal information for a benefit, service or advantage is an entity that sells a list of personal information to another entity so that the other entity can use that information for the purpose of direct marketing. - An example of an entity that provides a benefit, service or advantage to collect personal information is a lobby group that pays another entity to collect information about the political preferences of an individual. - B.7 A non-APP entity may be treated as an organisation (and therefore as an APP entity) in certain circumstances, for example, a small business operator that is related to an organisation covered by the Privacy Act (s 6D(9)) or an entity that chooses to be treated as an organisation (s 6EA).
-Also, some small business operators are treated as organisations (and therefore an APP entity) in relation to the following activities they carry out: - activities of reporting entities or authorised agents relating to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and its Regulations and Rules (s 6E(1A))
+The exceptions include businesses that: - provide a health service and hold health information other than in an employee record - disclose personal information about another individual for a benefit, service or advantage, or provide a benefit, service or advantage to collect personal information about another individual from anyone else, unless they do so with the consent of the individual or are required or authorised by or under legislation to do so - are contracted service providers for a Commonwealth contract (s 6D(4)) - B.6 Following are two examples of how the second exception may apply: - An example of an entity that discloses personal information for a benefit, service or advantage is an entity that sells a list of personal information to another entity so that the other entity can use that information for the purpose of direct marketing. - An example of an entity that provides a benefit, service or advantage to collect personal information is a lobby group that pays another entity to collect information about the political preferences of an individual. - B.7 A non-APP entity may be treated as an organisation (and therefore as an APP entity) in certain circumstances, for example, a small business operator that is related to an organisation covered by the Privacy Act (s 6D(9)), an entity that chooses to be treated as an organisation (s 6EA) or a small business operator that is accredited under the Consumer Data Right System under Part IVD of the Competition and Consumer Act 2010 (s 6E(1D)).
+Also, some small business operators are treated as organisations (and therefore an APP entity) in relation to the following activities they carry out:

+activities of reporting entities or authorised agents relating to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and its Regulations and Rules (s 6E(1A))